 Copa Airlines is Panama's flag carrier and has been connecting the Central American country with other destinations in the continent since 1947.
-In its early years, the airline only operated domestic flights but began to fly internationally in the late 1960s with flights to Costa Rica, Jamaica and Colombia.
+In the beginning, Copa Airlines starting operations with flights to three cities in Panama on Douglas DC-3/C47 planes and only operated domestic flights.
+In the late 1960s, it started operating flights internationally to Costa Rica, Jamaica, Nicaragua, and Colombia, and by the 1970s, the airline expanded its network to El Salvador and Guatemala.
 Flights to the United States began in the 1980s, and the following decade was a time of expansion for Copa, with multiple destinations being added throughout Latin America and the Caribbean.

 The seating plan is split into Economy/Main Cabin and Business.
 Economy class passengers can request an upgrade to Business online by following the instructions here.
 Business class offers priority check-in, boarding and baggage handling as well as more legroom and access to VIP lounges.

-Web check-in is available on the Copa website from 36 hours to 1 hour prior to departure although not all passengers are eligible for online check in.
-Eligibility criteria are listed here [https://www.copaair.com/en/web/ca/checkin-options].
+Web check-in is available on the Copa website from 24 hours and 1 hour prior to the departure of your flight although not all passengers are eligible for online check in.
+Eligibility criteria are listed here.
 Mobile check-in requires using an app and receiving a mobile boarding pass or getting a printed boarding card from the Web Check-In Counter at the airport.
 Airport check in is recommended for passengers who require special assistance.

 *following information from Copa Airlines